Nobody370/Supreme-AutoFilter/README.md

 ## Auto Filter

-A simple telegram bot for find files in channels linked
+A simple telegram bot for find files in channels or groups linked

 ## Usage
 deploy the bot add it to your group and give it admin permissions and enjoy.